 About the Government Representative Office (GRO)

-Government representation consists of three Senators who are responsible for both shepherding the Government’s legislation through the Senate in a timely manner and championing renewal in the changing institution.
-Although the three Senators represent the Government to the Senate, they do not sit in a partisan caucus and do not lead a caucus.
+Government representation consists of three senators who are responsible for both shepherding the Government’s legislation through the Senate in a timely manner and championing renewal in the changing institution.
+Although the three senators represent the Government to the Senate, they do not sit in a partisan caucus and do not lead a caucus.
 Because of this, the Government representative team has no power to direct the votes of Senate members.
-The team promotes a vision for the Senate that is less partisan, and more independent, accountable and transparent, along with a strong focus on the role of the Senate as a complementary body to the House of Commons.
+The team promotes a vision for the Senate that is less partisan and more independent, along with a strong focus on the role of the Senate as a complementary body to the House of Commons.

 What are the three roles?

 The Government Representative in the Senate (formerly Government Leader) is the first point of contact between the Government and the Senate.
-This Senator represents the Government to the Senate and the Senate to the Government.
+This senator represents the Government to the Senate and the Senate to the Government.
 The Government Representative is a member of the Privy Council and attends cabinet meetings as appropriate to discuss the legislative agenda and Senate renewal.
 The Prime Minister appoints the Government Representative in the Senate.
-Senator Marc Gold of Quebec took over the position in January 2020.
+Senator Marc Gold (Quebec) assumed the role in January 2020.

 The Legislative Deputy to the Government Representative (formerly Deputy Leader) plays a major role in working with other Senate leaderships to structure debate in the Senate chamber on a daily basis, including managing and moving Government procedural motions (e.g. to adjourn the Senate until a specified time).
-Senator Patti LaBoucane-Benson of Alberta took over the position in May 2023.
+Senator Patti LaBoucane-Benson (Alberta) assumed the role in May 2023, after previously serving as Government Liaison.

 The Government Liaison (formerly Whip) is responsible for outreach on Government business in the Senate and works to ensure that all senators have the information they require in anticipation of votes.
 The Government Liaison also has certain procedural powers in relation to the timing of votes.
 Previously, the Whip would have worked to ensure his or her caucus’s attendance and enforce party discipline in voting.
-Senator Michèle Audette of Quebec took over the position in August 2023.
+Senator Iris Petten (Newfoundland and Labrador) was named Government Liaison in September 2024.

 How does a bill become law?